MKLeo1/FLCounter-2.0/README.md

 Before using remember to set up your environment.
 Install CMake & Gtest.
 Remember to update GTest lib directory in CMakeLists.txt.

 1. Clone this repository
-2. Go to the build file
+2. Create and go to the build file
 3. Open terminal and build with CMake using:
     "..cmake"
 then: